yessgm/yessgm/README.md

 ### Welcome to my GitHub! 😊
 I am a first-generation college graduate and DREAMER and a resourceful problem-solver who is passionate about programming and maths.
+Check out all of my work here on GitHub!